What is napkin dermatitis?

 - Wet wipes are convenient but expensive and can lead to contact allergy to preservatives used to stop them going mouldy

-- Aqueous cream or other non-soap cleanser can be used if necessary
+- Aqueous cream or another non-soap cleanser can be used if necessary

 - Pat dry gently and allow to air dry

-- Apply protective emollient ointment containing petrolatum and/or zinc oxide.
+- Apply a protective emollient ointment containing petrolatum and zinc oxide.

 - Give evening fluids early to reduce wetting at night.